we-are-never-ever-getting-back-together/CLS-161/_posts/2022-9-30-as-we-may-think.md

 ---
 layout: post
-title: "As we may think"
+title: "As We May Think"
 date: 2022-9-30 18:21:49 -0400
 categories: jekyll update
 ---